kjhall01/xcast/index.md

 Oftentimes, before training a model, it is good/desirable to preprocess data.
 In fact, sometimes it's required.
 XCast has a number of utilities for preprocessing, including:

 ###### Regridding:
+Use linear, quadratic, cubic, etc interpolation to regrid your data onto some other dataarray's coordinates.
+Powered by SciPy.interpolate.interp2d and accepts all the same keyword args.
 ```
 # regrid coarser:
 X, Y, T = xc.NMME_IMD_ISMR()